Martchus/syncthingtray/README.md

 On GTK-centered desktops have a look at the
 [Arch Wiki](https://wiki.archlinux.org/title/Uniform_look_for_Qt_and_GTK_applications)
 for how to achieve a more native look and feel.
-Under GNOME one needs to install [an extension](https://github.com/ubuntu/gnome-shell-extension-appindicator) for tray icon support.
+Under GNOME one needs to install [an extension](https://github.com/ubuntu/gnome-shell-extension-appindicator) for tray icon support (unless one's distribution already provides such an extension by default).

+Limitations of your system tray might affect Syncthing Tray.
+For instance you may not be able to show the UI shown in the screenshots below by left-clicking the tray icon and instead will just see a menu to access basic functionality (that normally only shows when right-clicking the tray icon).
+This particular limitation seems to apply to some versions of Ubuntu and might apply to other distributions and desktop environments as well.
+If your system tray is limited like this you can still use Syncthing Tray for the tray icon and basic functionality accessible via the menu.

+Note that under Wayland-based desktops there will be positioning issues.
+The Plasmoid is not affected by this, though.

-The section "[Known bugs and workarounds](#known-bugs-and-workarounds)" below contains information and workarounds for certain caveats.
+The section "[Known bugs and workarounds](#known-bugs-and-workarounds)" below contains further information and workarounds for certain caveats like the positioning issues under Wayland.

 ## Features
 * Provides quick access to most frequently used features but does not intend to replace the official web-based UI